WBZ-TV: Logos and imaging

 In the early 1960s, WBZ unveiled a new stylized "4" logo, using a distinctive font that had been designed especially for Group W. The logo became italicized in 1987, but remained the same font.
 It kept this logo for over 30 years until it unveiled its first "News 4 New England" logo in September 1996, a year and a half after the switch from NBC to CBS.
 The old logo was the longest-used numeric logo in New England television history until WCVB's stylized "5" crossed the 31-year mark in 2003.

 The "Circle 4" logo that replaced the original "News 4" logo in 1998 was often referred to on-air by WBZ sports anchor Bob Lobel as "The Circle 4 Ranch".
 In 2004, WBZ began using CBS's standardized branding, becoming "CBS 4".
 In 2007, it dropped the standardized logo and reverted to being known as just "WBZ", using a new logo with WBZ lettering and the CBS eye contained within a series of squares.
 CBS would extend the logo design to then-sister radio station WBZ (1030 AM) in 2010.
 Alongside the introduction of a new set and the CBS O&O graphics package in 2011, WBZ introduced a logo combining the 2004 "CBS 4" logo with the squared WBZ lettering below it.
 However, the "squares" logo continued to be used as a secondary logo during the early 2010s, including certain promotions and on monitors in the station's news set.

+On March 31, 2023, WBZ debuted the "CBS News" graphics and music package, following other CBS owned and operated stations.
+The morning newscast was the last time the "CBS 4/WBZ" logo was used to identify the station; for the afternoon newscasts, the "CBS News" graphics debuted, with WBZ call letters in a black box and the "CBS News Boston" logo beside it.

 Programming

-As a CBS O&O, WBZ-TV airs the entire CBS schedule with no preemptions except for extended breaking news coverage, as per Westinghouse's original agreement with CBS.
-Syndicated programs currently airing on WBZ-TV include Dr. Phil, The Drew Barrymore Show, Judge Judy, Wheel of Fortune, and Jeopardy!.
-WBZ-TV acquired both Wheel and Jeopardy! from sister station WSBK-TV in 2009.
-All of the syndicated programming that WBZ-TV currently offers is distributed by corporate cousin CBS Media Ventures.